mfm92/Reproducibility_TopK/README.md

 # Evaluate and visualize results

 This can be done with the notebook named `stats_test.ipynb`.
+Alternatively one can run:

+`python stats_test.py`

+... and resulting plots will be published to `Results/plots`.

 Slides: https://de.overleaf.com/3845151781fmpmzjnmdhkg